ixy-languages/ixy.go/README.md

 ## Features

-* just over 1000 lines of Go code for the driver and two sample applications
+* just over 1000 lines of Go code for the driver and two sample applications (of which the forwarder is currently not working)
 * simple API to use, see this README
+* almost matches the speed of the C implementation but with the added features of Go

 ## Build instructions